GSA/search-gov-website/_about/updates/year-in-review/special-report/implementation.md

 ---
 layout: year-review
-title: "The great migration: Implementation"
+title: "Making the big move: Implementation"
 description: Discussion of the technical implementation phases of a website redesign, and their impact on search.
 Content migration, testing, and rollout.
 tags: year-in-review
 hero-image: Implementation_hero.png